panthuncia/BasicRenderer/README.md

 ## Technical features

+- Low-level RHI (Only DX12 backend implemented, for now, but built to support Vulkan)
 - GPU-driven rendering with compute culling & ExecuteIndirect
 - Per-meshlet occlusion & frustrum culling
 - Forward+ and Deferred rendering